noahkw/acmetk/docs/configuration.rst

 Every type of ACME server app needs an internal challenge validator.
 There are currently two types of challenge validator, both of which do not require configuration:
-:class:`~acme_broker.server.challenge_validator.DummyValidator` and
+:class:`~acmetk.server.challenge_validator.DummyValidator` and
-:class:`~acme_broker.server.challenge_validator.RequestIPDNSChallengeValidator`.
+:class:`~acmetk.server.challenge_validator.RequestIPDNSChallengeValidator`.
 To use the former, set *challenge_validator* to :code:`'dummy'` in the server app's section in the config file.
 For the latter put :code:`'requestipdns'`.

-The :class:`~acme_broker.server.challenge_validator.DummyValidator` does not do any actual validation and should only be used in testing, as it is inherently insecure.
+The :class:`~acmetk.server.challenge_validator.DummyValidator` does not do any actual validation and should only be used in testing, as it is inherently insecure.

-The :class:`~acme_broker.server.challenge_validator.RequestIPDNSChallengeValidator` may be used in university or corporate environments where the *DNS-01* or *HTTP-01* challenge are difficult to realize.
+The :class:`~acmetk.server.challenge_validator.RequestIPDNSChallengeValidator` may be used in university or corporate environments where the *DNS-01* or *HTTP-01* challenge are difficult to realize.
 It does not validate any actual ACME challenge, but instead checks whether the DNS identifier that is to be authorized resolves to the host's IP address that requested challenge validation via an A or AAAA record.